igorcferreira/GIFImage/README.md

 )
 ```

-The project has a struct named `GIFLoader` that is responsible for parsing the source into a sequence of frames (later used in the view).
-This loader has a local cache using `NSCache`.
-This loader can be configured and set as an environment.
+The project has a struct named `ImageLoader` that is responsible for parsing the source into a sequence of frames (later used in the view).
+This loader has a local cache using `URLCache`.
+The view will fetch the image loader from the view environment.
+So, if a different cache limits or file manager wants to be used, the `\.imageLoader` environment key can be used to override the default instance.

 ## License